cheomanigua/bwadocs/content/docs/authentication.md

 # bookIcon: ''
 ---

-Authentication is the process of signing up, logging in and logging out management, and credentials storage.
+Authentication is the process of securely and effectively managing signups, logins, logouts and credentials storage.

+The current architecture implements a **Session Cookie-based authentication flow** that uses both the Firebase Client SDK (in the browser) and the Firebase Admin SDK (in your Go backend) for registration, login and logout.
+Firestore Admin Client (in your Go backend) is used for credential storage.

+* * *

+## Authentication Process Summary

+The system uses the short-lived Firebase ID Token as a **one-time exchange credential** to establish a **long-lived, secure, HTTP-only session cookie** controlled by the Go API.

+### 1\.
+Register Process

+**(Client-Side Auth + Backend Profile Creation)**

+The registration is a two-step process: account creation via the client, followed by profile storage and session creation via the backend.

+-   **1\.
+Client Authentication:** The user submits the registration form.
+The client-side Firebase JS SDK calls `createUserWithEmailAndPassword` to create the user account in the Firebase Auth Emulator.
+A short-lived **ID Token** is returned.
+-   **2\.
+Backend Profile & Plan Storage:** The client makes the first call to your Go API endpoint, `/api/register`, sending the ID Token, name, and desired plan.
+    -   The Go API uses the Admin SDK’s `VerifyIDToken` to authenticate the request.
+    -   It then uses the Firestore Client to save the user’s custom profile data (plan, name, email) into the `users` collection.
+-   **3\.
+Session Establishment:** The client immediately makes the second call to `/api/sessionLogin` with the same ID Token.
+    -   The Go API validates the token and generates a long-lived, secure `__session` **cookie** using `authClient.SessionCookie()`, setting it on the user’s browser.
+-   **Final State:** The user is created, their profile is saved, and a secure session is established.

+* * *

+### 2\.
+Login Process

+**(Client-Side Auth + Backend Session Cookie Exchange)**

+Login is a dedicated process to establish the long-lived session after successful credential verification.

+-   **1\.
+Client Authentication:** The user submits the login form.
+The client-side Firebase JS SDK calls `signInWithEmailAndPassword`, verifying credentials with the Auth Emulator.
+A short-lived **ID Token** is returned.
+-   **2\.
+Backend Session Exchange:** The client sends the ID Token to your Go API endpoint, `/api/sessionLogin`.
+    -   The Go API verifies the token’s validity.
+    -   The Go API generates a **long-lived session cookie** (`__session`) using `authClient.SessionCookie()` and sends it back in the HTTP response header.
+-   **Final State:** The user is logged in, and the secure, HTTP-only `__session` cookie is present on the client’s browser for all subsequent authenticated requests.

+* * *

+### 3\.
+Logout Process

+**(Hybrid Session Clearing)**

+Logout requires a coordinated effort between the client and the server to ensure both the client’s local state and the server’s session cookie are cleared.

+-   **1\.
+Backend Session Clearing:** The user clicks the Logout button.
+The client-side JavaScript first calls the Go API endpoint `/api/sessionLogout`.
+    -   The Go handler `handleSessionLogout` receives the request and **clears the secure `__session` cookie** by setting its `MaxAge` to `-1`.
+This is necessary because JavaScript cannot delete an `HttpOnly` cookie.
+-   **2\.
+Client-Side Clearing:** After the backend call completes, the client-side JavaScript calls `signOut(auth)` from the Firebase SDK.
+This clears any local Firebase authentication state.
+-   **Final State:** The session cookie is deleted from the browser, the client’s local auth state is cleared, and the user is redirected to the home page (`/`).

+* * *

+## Motivations

+The application uses **Firebase Session Cookies** for long-term, secure access to the Go backend and content.

+The Go API is necessary because it performs two critical security operations that client-side JavaScript **cannot** perform: **session cookie creation** and **session cookie deletion**.

+### 1\.
+Secure Login (`/api/sessionLogin`)

+The client-side Firebase SDK only gives you a **short-lived JWT ID Token**.
+Your Go backend must be involved to secure the session.

+-   **Cookie Security:** The Go API is responsible for exchanging the ID Token for a **long-lived, HTTP-only session cookie**.
+This `HttpOnly` flag prevents client-side JavaScript from accessing the cookie, which significantly mitigates Cross-Site Scripting (XSS) attacks where malicious scripts could steal the session token.
+-   **Server-Side State:** The cookie is set on the server via the HTTP response, and all subsequent requests to protected routes rely on the Go API verifying this cookie using the Admin SDK.

+### 2\.
+Secure Logout (`/api/sessionLogout`)

+To fully terminate the secure, long-lived session, the server must be involved.

+-   **HTTP-Only Constraint:** Since the session cookie is `HttpOnly`, client-side JavaScript **cannot delete it**.
+-   **Server Action:** The only way to securely clear this cookie is for the client to request the Go API endpoint `/api/sessionLogout`.
+The Go handler `handleSessionLogout` then clears the cookie by setting its `MaxAge` to a negative value in the response, effectively instructing the browser to delete it.

+### The Alternative (Without Go API)

+If Go API is not used for session management, you would rely purely on the short-lived Firebase ID Tokens handled by the client (which auto-refreshes).
+This is possible, but it means:

+1. Your Go backend would need to **verify the ID Token on every single request** (which is computationally expensive).
+2. You would need to pass this token in the `Authorization` header on every request, which is often less seamless than relying on a standard session cookie.

+By implementing the session cookie flow, you are prioritizing **server-side control** and **cookie security**, which necessitates the Go API handlers.

+* * *

+## Responsabilities

-### 1. Firebase Authentication
+### 1\.
+Firebase Authentication

 -   Purpose: Manage users and credentials.
 -   Generates ID token
 -   Stores authentication data only:
     -   Email / phone number
     -   Password hash (not plain text)
     -   UID (unique user ID)
     -   Provider info (Google, Facebook, etc.)
 -   Used only for login/signup.
 -   In your emulator, stored under:

 ```
 .firebase_data/auth_export/accounts.json
 ```

 Firebase Authentication does NOT store your app’s additional user info, like profile data, preferences, or posts.

-### 2. Cloud Run (Go API)
+### 2\.
+Cloud Run (Go API)

 -   Purpose: Creates user session
 -   Receives ID token from Firebase Authenticaton
 -   Creates Session cookie
 -   Enables backend-authenticated pages (content guard)
 -   Controls Hugo menu state
-- Makes user a "member"
+-   Makes user a “member”

-### 3. Firestore (Database)
+### 3\.
+Firestore (Database)

 -   Purpose: Store application data, including user-related data.
 -   Examples of what you might store in Firestore:
     -   User profile (display name, avatar, bio)
     -   User posts or messages
     -   App settings, preferences
     -   Any other app data
 -   Firestore does NOT store passwords; it just stores the UID from Firebase Auth (or email) to associate the data with the user.

-### 4. How they work together
+### How they work together

 Typical flow:

 1. User registers with Firebase Auth (email + password).
 2. Auth gives a unique UID for that user.
 3. Your app (Go API backend) writes additional user info to Firestore:

 ```
 users (collection)